Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - Listen to user action and model updates
 - Updates model and view as well

+## What is Repository Pattern?

+- The Repository pattern is useful to separate persistence concerns from rest of the application.
+- In using the Repository design pattern, you can hide the details of how the data is eventually stored or retrieved to and from the data store.
+This data store can be a         database, an xml file, etc.
+- This also helps improve testing ability because now, you can mock the Repository and test rest of the code easily without connection to persistence layer.

 ## What is Clean Code?

 - Clean code can be read and enhanced by a developer other than its original author that comes With understandability comes readability, changeability, extensibility, and         maintainability.